Welcome to our about ATPS page.

-Following the ATPS Phase VI Strategic Plan, 2017 – 2022 , the ATPS adopts a network management structure to ensure effective identification, implementation, coordination, monitoring and evaluation of its STI capacity building activities in the region.
+Following the ATPS Phase VIII Strategic Plan, 2017 – 2022 , the ATPS adopts a network management structure to ensure effective identification, implementation, coordination, monitoring and evaluation of its STI capacity building activities in the region.
 For want of better ways of representing the network management structure in a two dimensional plane, the structure is presented in Figure 1 below:

 Each sector of the ATPS organizational structure is discussed briefly below: